ministryofjustice/moj-frontend/docs/components/search.md

 eleventyNavigation:
   key: Search
   parent: Components
-  excerpt: "Use this component when users need to add similar information a couple of times, such as several names for a single application."
+  excerpt: "Use the search component to let users search by word or phrase."
 ---

 {% lastUpdated "search" %}